 The plan was prepared as a multi-jurisdictional plan.
 All 61 local units of government in the County were invited to participate in the planning process.
 The decision whether or not to participate in this process was a local decision, based on local community needs.
 Thirty-seven local governments have opted to participate in this effort.

 Each of these municipalities has completed a local hazard assessment and has identified mitigation projects to be performed locally.
-You are also invited to review and comment on attachments to the County plan for these localities:

 - Attachment 1 – City of Edgerton

 - Attachment 5 – City of Sun Prairie

 - Attachment 6 – City of Verona

 - Attachment 7 – Village of Belleville

 - Attachment 8 – Village of Blue Mounds

 - Attachment 11 – Village of Cottage Grove